YouTube - Avro Vulcan

 A total of 144 Avro Vulcan bombers were produced.

-by David Johnson.
-It is 1/7 scale with a wingspan of 204".
+Pictured above is the amazing Avro Vulcan RC airplane scratch built by David Johnson.
+It is 1/7 scale with a wingspan of 204 in.
 Power comes from two TJT 3000 turbine engines.
 All up weight is about 150 lbs.